 THE FUTURE SUCCESS OF PHILANTHROPIC ORGANIZATIONS DEPENDS ON DEVELOPING ITS MOST VALUABLE ASSET, ITS PEOPLE.

-This five-session program prepares philanthropy professionals for leadership as they join a cohort of a dozen peers on a learning journey where they discover their unique individual leadership potential.
-At the conclusion of the group and individual sessions, they will be better positioned to lead and support the success of their philanthropic organization and will have a network of colleagues to turn to for support and advice on their path to leadership.
-Participants will:
+This 7-session hybrid program will advance your leadership as you join a cohort of your peers on a learning journey.
+This year’s cohort will include philanthropy and nonprofit professionals, offering opportunities for learning together and in separate subgroup peer spaces.
+At the conclusion of the group and individual sessions, you’ll be better positioned to lead and support the success of your philanthropic organization and will have a network of colleagues to turn to for support and advice on your path to leadership.
+You will:

-- Build competencies and practices in key skill areas.
+- Build competencies and practices in key skill areas; and

 Space is limited.
 One person per organization may register.